Imran4424/iOS-InterviewQuestions/Swift.md

   - Marked as `final` (cannot be subclassed).
   - Have only immutable (`let`) stored properties.
   - If it has mutable properties, it must use `@unchecked Sendable` and manually manage thread safety using internal synchronization mechanisms like locks or queues.
+- **Closures:** Functions and closures can be marked with the @Sendable attribute.
+This requires that any values the closure captures are also Sendable and are captured by value.